 Relax: The Spa at Madeleine Auberge Hotel & Residences touts a nature-inspired spa menu and town’s top therapists.
 Opt for a deep-tissue massage with arnica-infused, anti-inflammatory oil to restore overworked hamstrings, or try the hot river stone massage, created to combat fatigue and stress.

 Eat: Al fresco dining doesn’t get any better than when in the mountains, and Telluride’s outdoor patios won’t disappoint.
 Coffee and pastries at Baked in Telluride are a must, as is the short line (worth the wait) at Gnar for the town’s top tacos.
-Another casual favorite is Brown Dog Pizza, while more upscale fare awaits at The New Sheridan Chop House and The National.
-Those in the know sip handcrafted cocktails at The Tunnel—a tucked away speakeasy, while the “there” bar (yes, that’s the name) is quaint, cozy, and renowned for small plates and a feisty, mezcal infused “El Diablo” cocktail.
+Another casual favorite is Brown Dog Pizza, while more upscale fare awaits at The New Sheridan Chop House.
+Those in the know sip handcrafted cocktails at The Tunnel — a tucked away speakeasy, while the “there” bar (yes, that’s the name) is quaint, cozy, and renowned for small plates and a feisty, mezcal-infused “El Diablo” cocktail.

 Play: You’ll find every alpine summer pursuit in Telluride—mountain biking, hiking, whitewater rafting, and more, but scratch golfers flock to this corner of Colorado, too.
 Exclusive Resorts Members enjoy preferred tee times and discounted rates at the scenic Telluride Golf Course, known for indelible views and challenging play.
 Lastly, anglers relish in gold-medal fly fishing along the San Miguel River.

-Relax: Though this summer’s regular event lineup is paused due to COVID-19, Telluride is famous for summer music festivals.
-Plan ahead to 2022 for the star-studded Telluride Bluegrass Festival, and the newer, rock-and-blues infused RIDE Festival.
-Or, simply pack a gourmet picnic and spread a blanket at Telluride Town Park, a favorite lazy-day outing of every local.
+Relax: Telluride is famous for summer music festivals.
+Plan ahead for the star-studded Telluride Bluegrass Festival, and the newer, rock-and-blues-infused RIDE Festival.
+Or, pack a gourmet picnic and spread a blanket at Telluride Town Park, a favorite lazy-day outing of every local.

 Eat: Fall in Telluride is the time to take a mellow mountain bike ride from downtown to the nearby Telluride Brewing Company, which handcrafts artisanal beers straight from the Rocky Mountain snowmelt.
 Plus, it claims some of the best pizza in town, too.